yachielab/QUEEN/README.md

 #### Example code 1: Create a QUEEN class object (blunt-ends)
 A `QUEEN_object` (blunt-end) is created by providing its top-stranded sequence (5’-to-3’).
 By default, the DNA topology will be linear.
+(Expected runtime: less than 1 sec.)

 **Source code**
 ```python